juntao/arenztopia/content/news/Issue 27.md

 ## Feature:
 By Tony Yuan and Lorenzo Avila

-Today we interviewed Telta Williams, the founder and CEO of Telta Tech a company that focuses on air travel.
+Today we interviewed Telta Williams, the founder and CEO of Telta Tech, a company that focuses on air travel.

 Olb City Announcer: Hi! thanks for coming!
 Can you tell us a little bit about Telta Tech?